-Graduates of the MSN program are prepared to progress to advanced practice programs at the doctoral level (e.g., DNP/Nurse Practitioner programs), PhD programs, EdD programs, or to post-master's certificate programs.
+Graduates of the Online MSN program are prepared to progress to advanced practice programs at the doctoral level ( e.g., DNP/Nurse Practitioner programs ), PhD programs, EdD programs, or to post-master's certificate programs.
 The program includes 108 clinical hours that culminates with the completion of a solution-based project suitable for implementation in the healthcare environment.

-- Cohort opportunities are available at your work location with discounted tuition.
+- Cohort opportunities are available at your work location.
 A cohort is a tight-knit learning community of students, usually, 15-20, enrolled throughout their entire academic program.
-Contact Grad Admissions at 267-341-3327 to learn more about MSN cohorts.
+Contact Grad Admissions at 267-341-3327 to learn more about our Online MSN cohort.

 The Baccalaureate Degree program in Nursing / Master's Degree program in Nursing / Doctor of Nursing Practice program at Holy Family University is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, (202) 887-6791.